Home » Trailer & Caravan Safety » Loose Axle U-Bolts cause Highway Havoc

 Couplemate U-Bolt TestingRetightening U-bolts gave me piece of mind for the entire trip.

-As shown above, the idea of a faulty U-bolt while on the road is a pretty scary event.
-However, this is an issue that has one simple solution.
+As shown above, the idea of a faulty U-bolt while on the road is pretty scary.
+However, this issue has one simple solution.

 U-bolts manufactured by Couplemate have been tested to rupture at 23 tonnes.
 This is best evidenced by the photo from our testing laboratory, shown to the side.
 This test was undertaken with a 200t press utilising a 50mm square K1045 axle section.
 We estimated the forces needed to bend this axle when exiting the undercarriage were more than 23t.